Vascular dementia

 How is vascular dementia diagnosed?

 Your doctor will ask you about your symptoms and general health.
-It's a good idea to take a family member or carer with you to help give a good description of your symptoms.
+It's a good idea to take a family member or carer with you to help give a description of your symptoms.

 Your doctor may do an examination, including checking your blood pressure.
 They may do a short test to check your thinking and memory.
+They will ask what medicines you are taking.

 Tests that may be recommended are: